Treasury-class cutter: Design and construction

 Displacing 2,350 tons with a 12 ft draft, these ships had a maximum speed of 20 kn.
 They had crews of between 120 and 230 depending on whether they were serving in peace or wartime.
-The ships were originally built with two open centerline 5"/51 caliber gun mounts forward, and carried either a single Grumman JF-2 Duck or Curtiss SOC-4 aft.
+The ships were originally built with two open centerline 5"/51 caliber gun mounts forward, and carried a single aircraft, either a Grumman JF-2 Duck or Curtiss SOC-4, aft.
 Various arrangements of 3"/50 and 5"/51 guns and depth charge throwers were installed aft when the planes were removed in 1940–41.
-Postwar armament typically included hedgehog and an enclosed 5"/38 caliber gun mount forward and MK 32 torpedo tube systems tubes aft.
+Postwar armament typically included Hedgehog and an enclosed 5"/38 caliber gun mount forward and MK 32 torpedo tube systems tubes aft.

 World War II service

-The 327s were also known for their high "Kill Rate" during World War II.
+The 327s were known for their high kill rate during World War II.
 Campbell demonstrated Treasury-class anti-submarine warfare suitability escorting convoy HX 159 in November 1941.
-With a kill rate of 0.57 per ship, the Treasury class were the most successful anti-submarine warships.
+With a kill rate of 0.57 per ship, the Treasury class were the most successful American anti-submarine warships.
 (US Navy Destroyer Escorts had a kill rate of 0.1) Treasury-class cutters served as leaders of Mid-Ocean Escort Force group A3 during the winter of 1942–43.